Nathanael349/Nathanael349/README.md

 Hi there!
 I'm Nathanael (Nathan) 👋
 I'm a student and a robotics researcher passionate about industrial robotics, AI, and software development.
-Currently, I'm studying **Biomechatronics Engineering** at **National Taiwan University**, where I am doing joint research with Delta Electronics working on surveillance robots.
+Currently, I'm studying **Biomechatronics Engineering** at **National Taiwan University**, where I am doing joint research with Delta Electronics on surveillance robots.

 🔧 **What I do:**
 - Robotics control systems